The vision of Elephanatics Foundation was created by co-founders Fran Duthie, Dr Jake Wall, Christina Toms, and Dr Andrea Duthie.

 President/Co-Founder – Fellow in The Royal Canadian Geographical Society

 Fran co-founded the Vancouver-based elephant advocacy group Elephanatics out of a fervent desire to address the African elephant poaching crisis.
-The organization is dedicated to achieving the long-term survival of African elephants through conservation, education, and action.
-Fran oversees the organization’s operations and champions a vital initiative: the Fran Duthie African Elephant Scholarship, which funds Kenyan students committed to working in conservation.
+She oversees the organization’s operations and champions the Fran Duthie African Elephant Scholarship, which funds Kenyan students committed to conservation leadership.

 TESSA VANDERKOP